Bushfires and dust storms

 There have been periods of elevated particle levels in all areas of Queensland where monitoring takes place, largely due to dust storms and bushfires.

-In South East Queensland and Gladstone, particles less than 2.5 micrometres in diameter (PM2.5) levels occasionally exceed the National Environment Protection Measure (Air NEPM) advisory standards, primarily as a result of smoke from vegetation burning.
+Particles less than 2.5 micrometres in diameter (PM2.5) levels occasionally exceed the National Environment Protection Measure (Air NEPM) standards, primarily as a result of smoke from vegetation burning.

-There have also been occasional breaches of the Air NEPM goal (<5 days per year) for particles less than 10 micrometres in diameter (PM10).
-Particularly during 2002, 2003, 2005 and 2009, the PM10 levels were above the standard of 50 microgram per cubic metre (μg/m3) due to major dust storms and/or bushfires.
+There have also been occasional breaches of the Air NEPM standard for particles less than 10 micrometres in diameter (PM10), often linked to windblown dust episodes during dry periods.
+Particularly during 2002, 2003, 2005, 2009, 2018 and 2019, more days when PM10 levels were above the standard of 50 microgram per cubic metre (μg/m3) were measured due to major dust storms and/or bushfires.

 Dust storms